midnightbard/midnightbard.github.io/shop/live-stream-tips.md

 This is a default mode for all countries outside other two big groups.

-10 and 20 USD

 Options are:
-  - 10 - one question, simple reading
+  - 5 - one question, simple reading
-  - 20 - two questions with energy check
+  - 10 - two questions with energy check

 <img src="https://flagcdn.com/24x18/ad.png" alt="Andorra">